Programs & events

 At the California Nature Art Museum (formerly the Wildling Museum)

-Join the California Nature Art Museum for a free-admission, end-of-summer Family Day on Sunday, August 10th 2025, from 10AM – 3PM.
-This annual event invites visitors to bring the whole family and enjoy free admission to the Museum, and participate in a variety of art-and-nature inspired activities.
+Join the California Nature Art Museum for a free-admission, end-of-summer Family Day on Sunday, August 9th 2026, from 10AM – 2PM.
+This annual event invites visitors to bring the whole family and enjoy free admission to the Museum, and participate in a variety of free art-and-nature inspired activities.

-At the research station on Santa Rosa Island, with the California Nature Art Museum
+At the UC Field Station on Santa Cruz Island, with the California Nature Art Museum

-Join the California Nature Art Museum for a two-night trip to Santa Rosa Island on Friday, September 26th 2025 - Sunday, September 28th 2025.
-Guests will be staying in the dorms at the field station on the island, which cannot typically be accessed by the general public.
+Join the California Nature Art Museum for a two-night trip to Santa Cruz Island on Friday, October 2nd 2026 - Sunday, October 4th 2026.
+Guests will be staying in the dorms at the UC Field Station, which cannot typically be accessed by the general public.

-Throughout this trip, guests may enjoy fully-included, structured activities such as hiking, species identification, nature journaling, swimming, and tidepooling.
+Throughout this trip, guests may enjoy fully-included, structured activities such as hiking, species identification, nature journaling, swimming, tidepooling, and travel through the use of the on-island vehicles.